Movie Review: “The Fate of the Furious”

 These movies are only as good as their villain.
 Luke Evans and Jason Statham have not exactly set incredibly high standards in this franchise (through no fault of theirs), but Charlize Theron significantly improves any movie she is added to and this film is no different.
-She is a convincing villain, that seduces the franchise's biggest hero.
+She is a convincing villain, that seduces (in a sense) the franchise's biggest hero.
 Knowing this from the trailers, I have to admit that I was concerned.

 Con: Letty (-3pts)

-I thought Letty's (Michelle Rodriguez) storyline was a bit weak in this movie.
-I think part of that can be attributed to the fact that there are so many characters in this movie.
-We have two government agents (Kurt Russell and Scott Eastwood), four members of Dom's team (Michelle Rodriguez, Tyrese Gibson, Ludacris and Nathalie Emmanuel), Hobbs (Dwayne Johnson), Deckard (Jason Statham), Dom (Vin Diesel) and now Cipher (Charlize Theron).
-By trying to give each of them enough screen time, the film simply does not have enough time to flesh out a storyline for each.
+I thought Letty's (Michelle Rodriguez) storyline was a bit weak.
+I think part of that can be attributed to the fact that there were so many characters in this movie.
+We had two government agents (Kurt Russell and Scott Eastwood), four members of Dom's team (Michelle Rodriguez, Tyrese Gibson, Ludacris and Nathalie Emmanuel), Hobbs (Dwayne Johnson), Shaw (Jason Statham), Dom (Vin Diesel) and now Cipher (Charlize Theron).
+By trying to give each of them screen time, the film simply did not have enough time to flesh out a storyline for each.

 Pro: Baby Fight (+5pts)

-I do not want to spoil this for anyone, so I won't go into this with too much detail, but there is a scene in this movie (involving a baby) that was an absolute blast to watch.
-It was so dumb, but in a badass, funny kind of way, which made it perfect for this kind of movie.
-I do not want to give it away in case anyone has not seen the movie and plans to, but know that it was a blast.
-All I have to say is Jason Stratham plus a baby equals a very entertaining scene.
+I do not want to spoil this for anyone, so I will not go into this with much detail, but there was a scene in this movie that involved a baby, and it was an absolute blast to watch.
+It was so dumb, but in a badass yet funny kind of way, which made it perfect for this kind of movie.
+I do not want to give it away in case anyone has not seen the movie and plans to, but know that it was incredibly entertaining.
+All I have to say is Jason Statham plus a baby equals a very entertaining scene.

 Con: Cheesy & "Family" (-2pts)

-I can't designate too many points to this because I should not expect anything else from these movies, but this movie is as cheesy as a movie can get.
-The action is cheesy, the plot is cheesy and the dialogue is cheesy.
-This movie has the trifecta of cheesiness, so to speak.
-At some points, this works well.
-At other points, it is a struggle to get over.
+I should not expect anything else from these movies, but this movie was as cheesy as a movie could get.
+The action was cheesy, the plot was cheesy and the dialogue was cheesy.
+This movie had the trifecta of cheesiness, so to speak.
+At some points, this worked well.
+At other points, it was a struggle to get through.